-Foster presented his plans for the new cemetery for the site comprising of 44,000 square yards (3.7 hectares) in October 1825.
+Foster presented his plans for the new cemetery comprising of 44,000 square yards (3.7 hectares) in October 1825.
 An Act of Parliament was passed on May 5th 1826 formalising the provision of the additional cemetery and allowing the borrowing of up to £20,000 for construction.
 It enacted other regulations with regard to appointment and duties of officials, as well as banning the burial of any corpse nearer than two feet to the ground’s surface (St James’ Cemetery Act 1826).

 Construction of the cemetery began in August 1827.
-The site was enclosed by stone walls and iron railings and four entrances with gates led into the cemetery; two from Duke Street, one from Hope Street, and one with a monumental archway at the south end of St James’ Walk.
+The site was enclosed by stone walls and iron railings, and four entrances with gates led into the cemetery; two from Duke Street, one from Hope Street, and one with a monumental archway at the south end of St James’ Walk.
 The eastern wall, almost perpendicular, was 52 feet (15.8m) high and 1,100 feet (335m) long and included broad ramps lined with a total of 105 catacombs cut into the rock face.
 The ramps allowed for the procession of funeral carriages down into the cemetery itself, and were protected by walls approximately two and a half feet in height (76cm).
 The lower ground of the cemetery itself was laid out with winding paths lined with trees and shrubbery.
 The mortuary chapel was designed in the Greek Revival style, with a portico with six fluted columns at each end.
 It was situated prominently on the higher ground to the north-west where the quarry’s windmill had been located, accessed from the cemetery grounds by a small subterranean tunnel through the rock.
 The minister’s house was positioned nearby.
 A porter’s lodge was constructed on the higher land at the south-western end of the site alongside the arched entrance.

 The 19th Century: